Five key activities firms should consider when transitioning from IBOR to RFRs.

 The market challenges that this is creating seem daunting.
 Working Group members, key end users and other market participants are working hard to create markets for new instruments that are underpinned by the RFRs.
 Liquidity in these rates need to build to ensure a successful transition.
 This ultimately requires impetus from end users to transition away from IBORs, which have been embedded in systems and processes for over 3 decades.

 For multinational and global financial institutions, the task will be exponentially more complex.
 In part, this is because there will likely be significant regional differences, timelines and approaches to the transition.
-In the US, for example, the Alternative Reference Rates Committee (ARRC) is tracking against a ‘paced transition plan’ for moving USD LIBOR exposures to SOFR (the alternative RFR proposed for the US); in the UK, urgency has been heightened by a Dear CEO letter circulated by the PRA and the FCA; for the Euro area, the ECB Working Group is currently looking to mitigate the potential of a ‘cliff edge event’ for EONIA and EURIBOR when the EU Benchmark Regulation transition period finishes on 1 January 2020.
+In the US, for example, the Alternative Reference Rates Committee (ARRC) is tracking against a ‘paced transition plan’ for moving USD LIBOR exposures to SOFR (the alternative RFR proposed for the US)5; in the UK, urgency has been heightened by a Dear CEO letter circulated by the PRA and the FCA6; for the Euro area, the ECB Working Group is currently looking to mitigate the potential of a ‘cliff edge event’ for EONIA and EURIBOR when the EU Benchmark Regulation transition period finishes on 1 January 20207.

 Most financial institutions will also need to grapple with some of the ‘knock-on’ impacts of the shift away from IBORs.
 Consider, for example, how the new rates may influence hedge accounting practices at many financial institutions.
 In the US, the FASB has already proposed adding SOFR to the list of interest rates that may be eligible for hedging.
 How the other new RFRs will influence hedge accounting remains to be seen.

 Yet, while the timing and transition to RFRs may seem uncertain, our experience suggests that there is much that firms can be doing to prepare.
-The key is to position the organization through dynamic and early-stage planning while still maintaining the agility required to pivot against a range of potential transition options.
+The key is to position the organisation through dynamic and early-stage planning while still maintaining the agility required to pivot against a range of potential transition options.
 This is about taking the ‘no regret’ actions that will support the transition regardless of the final timing and approach.

 Planning for the transition will require firms to take on a series of key activities such as:

 While the task at hand may seem overwhelming, it is clear that those who can use their data effectively and develop a flexible strategy will ensure a more efficient transition plan.
-The uncertainty of timing and the complexity of the change will require continual re-evaluation of the sequencing and prioritization of activities over the next 2 to 3 years.
+The uncertainty of timing and the complexity of the change will require continual re-evaluation of the sequencing and prioritisation of activities over the next 2 to 3 years.

 Many firms may also want to consider how they might leverage newer technologies to help drive their transition program.
 For example, some firms are already incorporating smart technologies to help them identify where changes might need to be made across their various systems, models and databases.
 Where firms have large volumes of unstructured contracts, AI tools are being piloted.
-In particular, the digitalization of contracts will have benefits to firms beyond the IBOR transition.
+In particular, the digitalisation of contracts will have benefits to firms beyond the IBOR transition.

 For smaller firms, however, the greatest challenge will likely come down to resources and skills.
 The planning and transition process will require a significant investment of time and manpower.
-Running it in parallel to ‘business as usual’ will be a challenge for resourcelight firms.
+Running it in parallel to ‘business as usual’ will be a challenge for resource-light firms.
 Some global financial institutions are estimating transition costs at between US$400 million to US$500 million; smaller institutions should not underestimate the magnitude of this transition.

 Clearly, there is still much uncertainty surrounding the discontinuation of the IBORs.
 But, even so, we believe it is possible for firms to move forward by creating a plan that includes flexibilities to accommodate the transition to RFRs as the approach and timelines become better established.

-Those that move quickly, smartly and flexibly today will have the opportunity to make the transition efficiently and minimize potential downside risks.
+Those that move quickly, smartly and flexibly today will have the opportunity to make the transition efficiently and minimise potential downside risks.
 Those that wait for full clarity before taking steps will almost certainly struggle to meet the deadline before the IBORs potentially disappear at the end of 2021.